ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-11-supersize.md

 The other way around, having teams grouped by architectural components or skills, like front-end, back-end, UX and the like in separated teams, will increase dependencies and lead to teams blocking each other when delivering end-to-end features.
 No team alone can deliver and the people will have to maintain not only the communication lines inside of their team, but in addition to all people in other teams who are required to to deliver the feature.

 Focus on this: have a team to be able to deliver done software by the end of each iteration, always doing the most valuable things first, and let them work together as a real team.
 From that point on the people are in a self-carrying upwards movement.
 As managers you only need to move barriers out of their way, the rest they will go alone.
+Scaling before you reached that point will only let you scale up a mess.

 Standup
 ---